pierian-co/Adobe-Target-Reusable-Experience-Templates/Features/Dynamic banner with close button.md

 Following properties of the template can be customized as per individual requirements.
 <p>&nbsp;</p>

-1. initialDelay - used to delay the occurence of template in miliseconds
+1. initialDelay - First occurence of the template can be delayed by specifying the 'time' in miliseconds

 ![image](https://user-images.githubusercontent.com/101316657/165224163-ef29e793-ea81-407d-a620-61d525d1cbda.png)

-2. bannerPosition - position of the banner can be specified as before or after the page
+2. bannerPosition - Position of the banner can be set in the 'selector' field by passing css selector of any element on the page.
+Additionally, just specifying the location as before and after in the 'location' field would also position the banner on the top or bottom of the page.

 ![image](https://user-images.githubusercontent.com/101316657/165223795-7f9f0c1d-59b8-4a12-ae03-09ab3ff9a770.png)

-3. background - background colour or image url can be added
+3. background - Background colour of the template can be changed by passing color in the 'backgroundColor' field.
+Colors can be either in rgb format, hexadecimal or  keyword.
+Alternatively, an image can also be placed in the background by passing its url in 'imageUrl' field.

 ![image](https://user-images.githubusercontent.com/101316657/165223735-0fbee6e4-1368-4059-9967-7da004c26438.png)